COVID-19 pandemic in Barbados: April 2020

 On 1 April 2020, acting Prime Minister Santia Bradshaw announced that 11 tests were positive the day before, bringing the total number of confirmed cases to 45 and the total number of tests performed to 382.
 The next day, Bradshaw announced that because people were still congregating in large groups despite previous measures, Barbados would be placed under a 24-hour curfew from 3 April 2020 at 6:00 pm.
 From that date, all supermarkets, mini marts, restaurants, government offices, departments and statutory corporations would be closed, the sale of alcohol would be prohibited, and people would only be allowed to leave their homes to "go to the pharmacy, to seek medical assistance, or if you are part of the essential services, or if you are doing business with any of the businesses, which are exempted under this Order".
 Some food sellers, such as bakeries, bread depots and "village shops" would be allowed to operate during designated hours, but could have no more than three people congregating at a time.
 On 3 April 2020, the start of the curfew was delayed until 8:00 pm. to allow workers time to go home after shutting up.

 By 4 April 2020, there had been 52 confirmed cases in total, with ages ranging form 17 to 83 years old.
 By that date all cases were still active—there had been no deaths nor recoveries.

 The next day, Barbados announced its first COVID-19-related death, an 81-year-old male with underlying conditions who had returned to the country from the UK on 22 March, as well as its first six recoveries: four males and two females who would be discharged from isolation in medical facilities that day.
 Four new cases were also announced, bringing the total number of confirmed cases to 56 out of 527 tests, the majority of cases being mild to moderate.
 There was still no evidence of community spread.
 Only three ventilators had been used up to that date out of 37 owned by the government and 11 owned in the private sector and made available to the government.
 150 ventilators were on order from various sources.
 An order of 20 ventilators paid for by a philanthropist had been seized by the US government.
 Five ventilators donated by Rihanna were expected to reach Barbados by the following week.

 Also on 5 April, a team of 100 healthcare professionals arrived from Cuba offering support to local frontline medical teams and would start working at the Harrison Point facility upon its completion.
-The same day, the Queen of Barbados addressed the Commonwealth in a televised broadcast, in which she asked people to "take comfort that while we may have more still to endure, better days will return."
+The same day, the Queen of England addressed the Commonwealth in a televised broadcast, in which she asked people to "take comfort that while we may have more still to endure, better days will return."
 She added, "we will be with our friends again; we will be with our families again; we will meet again."